 It’s a good idea to avoid the provision of a personal guarantee.
 This is because this type of guarantee may expose your personal assets to a creditor.

 2. Specific Security Agreement

-The manner in which security is taken changed recently with the introduction of the PPSA regime.
-Before the legislation was passed, lenders would enter into a wide range of security documents with borrowers, such as share charges (a charge over the shares in a company), assignments (assigning your rights over an asset to the lender) or mortgages.
-The PPSA regime created a new class of security document called a “specific security agreement”.
-A lender can now enter into a specific security agreement in relation to a given asset, such as a lease or a chattel.
-Once executed, this specific agreement must be registered with the PPSR register, thus informing any potential future lenders of the original lender’s security.
+The PPSA regime created a new class of security document called a ‘specific security agreement’.
+A lender can now enter into a specific security agreement concerning a given asset, such as a lease or a chattel.
+Once executed, this specific agreement must be registered with the PPSR register.
+Therefore, any potential future lenders are informed of the original lender’s security.

 3. General Security Agreement

 A lender and borrower may choose to enter into a general security agreement.
 Before the PPSA regime came in, this type of security was known as a ‘fixed and floating charge’.
 This is a security agreement that covers all the assets of the borrower.

 The benefit of using a general security agreement is that you don’t need to list every asset that you are using as security.
 Furthermore, you don’t then need to register a number of specific security agreements with the PPSR register.